ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/bulk-insert/how-to-work-with-bulk-insert-operation.dotnet.markdown

   * If the operation was interrupted, one option is to re-insert the whole dataset in a new operation.
     It will overwrite existing documents.
   * **If you need full transactionality**, the [session](../../client-api/session/what-is-a-session-and-how-does-it-work) may be a better option.
-    If using the session, because all of the data is processed in one transaction, your machine's RAM must be able to handle the entire data-set included in the transaction.
+    If using the session, because all of the data is processed in one transaction, your server resources must be able to handle the entire data-set included in the transaction.
-* Bulk insert is **not thread-safe**, meaning that it isn't transactional.
+* Bulk insert is **not thread-safe**.
   A single bulk insert should not be accessed concurrently.
   * The use of multiple bulk inserts concurrently on the same client is supported.
   * Also the use in an async context is supported.